 Bharat QR Code

 It is the newest way to transfer money digitally.
-Recently, Indian Government has launched this new medium of cashless payments.
+Recently, the Indian Government has launched this new medium of cashless payments.
 Using this, you just need to scan the Bharat QR code of receiver and then enter the amount and send money.
 However, in the case of dynamic Bharat QR code, even you don’t need to get into the amount.
 The big advantage of this is you can transfer between every banks and e-wallet too.
 That means it made a bridge between all banks and digital wallets.
-The good news is for retailers because from now, they don’t need to spend money for buying Point Of Sale (POS) machines to accept payments from their customers.
-Know More About Bharat QR Code
+The good news is for retailers because from now, they don’t need to spend money on buying Point Of Sale (POS) machines to accept payments from their customers.

 Aadhar Card Enabled Payment System

 Using this cashless payment method, either you can make payment by providing your aadhar card number or by scanning your fingerprint which is also known as biometric verification.
-To use aadhar card based payment system, you just need to link your aadhar card with your existing bank account.
+To use the aadhar card based payment system, you just need to link your aadhar card with your existing bank account.
 The receiver can use micro ATMs to accept the payment from you.
+You can use masked Aadhar to keep your details private when using it.

 These were the 6 Best Cashless Payment Methods of transferring money digitally.
 Hope these ways will help people to make a cashless economy in India soon.
 As of now, you can share your views in the comment box below.